-It would be great if we all had time to build an aerobic base as the pros do.
-Travel to a warm country for the winter and rack up several long easy rides every week.
+It would be great if we all had time to build an aerobic base as the pros do, travel to a warm country for winter endurance training, and rack up several long easy rides every week.
 Unfortunately, most cyclists don’t have that option.
-But as we discussed last time, reversed periodisation can help build fitness even with a much smaller time commitment thanks to interval training.
-Let’s take a closer look at how to set up such a winter training plan.
+But as we discussed last time, reversed periodisation can help build on base fitness even with a much smaller time commitment thanks to high intensity interval training.
+Let’s take a closer look at how to set up a winter training plan.

 Why is base training important?

 One of the major goals for winter base training is to increase the size and density of mitochondria, the power plants of cells that turn fats, carbs, and lactate into usable energy.
 This training stress adaptation improves a body’s ability to produce more energy at any exercise intensity, which means you can ride faster and longer.

 Unfortunately, to get significant gains, the traditional high volume of low to moderate-intensity training only works when you can accumulate significant time at those intensities each week, typically 20-30 hours for pros.
 The goal for reversed periodisation is the same – greater mitochondrial density.
 The pathway is just different, it leads through interval training.

 The vast majority of amateur cyclists have limited time and can’t put 20-30 hours into their winter training time every week unless they want to risk losing all friends, family, and their job.
 With reversed periodisation, it becomes much more realistic.

 The sweet spot is 3 interval sessions and 1-2 longer rides per weekly training, no more.
 So, something like Tuesday, Thursday, and Saturday for high intensity intervals and Sunday for a longer ride would be a realistic schedule.
 And the best thing is, all of this structured training usually takes less than 8 hours a week.